RyanBaron/mta-leadgenpopup/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MTA Lead Generation Popup give administrators the ability to add a popup to individual pages or posts that incorporates a Gravity Form and fires on exit intent or after a specified amount of time.
+This plugin gives admins the ability to add a popup to individual pages/posts that incorporates a Gravity Form & fires on exit intent or after a specified amount of time.

 == Description ==